kit-data-manager/metadata-management-cookbook/src/recipe-metadata-creation.md

   5. Download and review the extracted metadata document

 **Servings**: A JSON metadata document is generated if the mapping completes successfully; otherwise, an error message is displayed.

+If you prefer learning by watching, we’ve also made this recipe available as a [youtube video](https://youtu.be/0a-tA42eHuM?si=HfgxjOEa03yKh_lj)!